PRINCE2 Change Control

 3. Off Specifications.

-First of all, any general issue could be dealt with 'face-to-face' if appropriate - logging it as a 'formal' project issue would be done if that were the best and only option.
-As an example, 'general' issues could include:
+First of all, any general issue could be dealt with ‘face-to-face’ if appropriate – logging it as a ‘formal’ project issue would be done if that were the best and only option.
+As an example, a ‘general’ issue change control could include:

 • a question/query